CesarGuzmanLopez/die/wp-content/plugins/super-block-slider/readme.txt

 = Content slider =

-Utilize any WordPress block as content in your sliders, giving you the freedom to showcase various types of media and information.
+Utilize any WordPress block in the content area, giving you full control over the slider layout and design.

 = Supports block & classic editor =